psobolik/probably-binary/README.md

 Copyright (c) 2023 Paul Sobolik

-A rust crate that identifies a file path as a directory, binary file or text file using a very simple heuristic.
+A rust crate that identifies a file path as a symlink, directory, binary file or text file.
+Uses a very simple heuristic to distinguish binary from text.